benhoyt/graphyte/README.md

 name "graphyte").
 If the sender is initialized with `log_sends=True`, all sends are logged at the INFO level.

-You can also use graphyte directly from the command line like so:
+You can also use graphyte to send metrics directly from the command line:

     python -m graphyte foo.bar 42

 There are command line arguments to specify the server and port and other configuration.
 Type `python -m graphyte --help` for help.

-Read the code for more details -- it's pretty small!
+Read the code in [graphyte.py](https://github.com/Jetsetter/graphyte/blob/master/graphyte.py) for more details -- it's pretty small!

 graphyte was written by [Ben Hoyt](http://benhoyt.com/) for [Jetsetter](http://www.jetsetter.com/) and is licensed with a permissive MIT